dpawsbear/bear_rpi_go/README.md

 ## changelog:

-1. 2017.8.30 dpawsbear first add and test pwm and gpio
+1. 2017.8.30 dpawsbear : first add and test pwm and gpio
-2.
+2. 2017.8.31 dpawsbear : try to change this as library